nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add-date INDEX d/DATE desc/DESCRIPTION`

 * Adds a special date with the person at the specified `INDEX`.
+* The event that the special date is commemorating should have already occurred.

 <div markdown="block" class="alert alert-info">
 :information_source: **Notes: Special dates**<br>